reymon359/book-sentences/the-pragmatic-programmer/README.md

 First, stop what you’re doing... ...Let the ideas percolate up through the layers of your brain on their own: you can’t force it.

+A large part of our job is dealing with existing code, often written by other people.
+Those people will have different instincts to you, and so the decisions they made will be different.
+Not necessarily worse; just different... ...When you spot things done in a way that seems strange, jot it down.
+Continue doing this, and look for patterns.
+If you can see what drove them to write code that way, you may find that the job of understanding it becomes a lot easier.
+You’ll be able consciously to apply the patterns that they applied tacitly.
+And you might just learn something new along the way.

+### 38 Programming by Coincidence

+As developers, we also work in minefields.
+There are hundreds of traps waiting to catch us each day... ...We should avoid programming by coincidence—relying on luck and accidental successes—in favor of _programming deliberately_.